SparseRooflineBenchmark/SparseRooflineBenchmark/Readme.md

 the instructions on the [Julia website](https://julialang.org/downloads/).

 An example reference C++ implementation is provided in the `example/` directory.
-All of the necessary files required to read a test dataset, run it, and produce the required output.json are provided as header-only dependencies.
+All of the necessary files required to read a test dataset and benchmark the implementation are provided as header-only dependencies.
 The only requirement is a C++20 compliant compiler.

 ## Usage